 It's very probable that cortisol levels are elevated or slightly elevated.
 The hormone cortisol has a catabolic role at the level of muscle tissue, in addition to inhibiting the anabolic effect of physical exercise at a certain level.
 On the other hand, high levels of cortisol reduce the levels of the anabolic hormones GH (growth hormone) and IGF-1.

 As a result of increased levels of cortisol, our testosterone levels will be reduced.
-The body is in a catabolic state, in which it consumes more muscle than it synthesizes.
+The body is in a catabolic state, in which it consumes more muscle than is synthesized.
 For our organism, a catabolic state is synonymous with a period of stress.
-As a consequence, nOur organism will store fat.
-Therefore, the loss of fat will be more difficult, having a negative impact on body composition.
+As a consequence, nour body will store fat.
+Therefore, fat loss will be more difficult, having a negative impact on body composition.

-Ratio Testosterone / Cortisol and IGF-1 / Cortisol.
-This relationship allows us to observe the behavior of the anabolic hormones (Testosterone and IGF-1) and the catabolic hormones (Cortisol) at the same time.
-When we do not recover optimally, the hormones reflect it.
-Elevated cortisol levels denote poor recovery or poor adaptation to the stress produced by a physical exercise at a certain intensity.
+Testosterone / Cortisol and IGF-1 / Cortisol ratio.
+This relationship allows us to observe the behavior of anabolic hormones (Testosterone and IGF-1) and catabolic hormones (Cortisol) at the same time.
+When we don't recover optimally, hormones reflect it.
+High cortisol levels denote poor recovery or poor adaptation to stress caused by physical exercise at a certain intensity.

 NUTRITIONAL STRATEGIES IN POST TRAINING

-The timing in nutrition contemplates the intake of certain amounts and type of nutrients at a particular time to achieve the benefit of this intake, which can be an optimal recovery or an increase in muscle tissue or reduction of fat tissue, among others.
+The timing in nutrition contemplates the intake of certain amounts and type of nutrients at a specific time to get the benefit of this intake, which can be an optimal recovery or an increase in muscle tissue or reduction of fatty tissue, among others.

-How much of proteins should it contain post-workout food to maximize recovery?
+How much protein should it contain post-workout food to maximize recovery?

-The latest consensus established by the JISSN (Journal of the International Society of Sports Nutrition) highlights that athletes seeking to maximize the synthesis of muscle protein (MPS), would obtain such benefit by taking a number of proteins between 20-40 grams as a maximum or between 0.2-0.4 grams of protein per Kg body weight.
-Also, favoring the presence of 10 grams of essential amino acids within the same protein bolus would favor the processes of muscle regeneration.
+The latest consensus established by the JISSN (Journal of the International Society of Sports Nutrition) highlights that athletes seeking to maximize muscle protein synthesis (MPS), would obtain such benefit by taking a quantity of protein between 20-40 grams maximum or between 0.2-0.4 grams of protein per Kg body weight.
+Also, favoring the presence of 10 grams of essential amino acids within the same bolus of proteins would favor muscle regeneration processes.

 Muscle glycogen stores are maximized by making a considerable intake of carbohydrates during a certain period of time.
-The introduction of foods with a high glycemic index and glycemic load (glycemic load: content of carbohydrates per food ration) will favor the filling of the energy reserves of the muscle.
+The introduction of foods with a high glycemic index and glycemic load (glycemic load: carbohydrate content per serving of food) will favor the replenishment of the energy reserves of the muscle.

-The amount of carbohydrates will be adjusted according to the weight of the individual, the objective and the intensity (and duration) or type of training.
+We will adjust the amount of carbohydrates according to the weight of the individual, the objective and the intensity (and duration) or type of training.

-Carbohydrates and proteins at the same time or separated?
+Carbs and protein at the same time or separately?

-We recapitulate the latest consensus established by the JISSN (Journal of the International Society of Sports Nutrition).
-This highlights the benefits of the joint intake of carbohydrates and proteins to enhance the recovery of the musculature after resistance training.
+We recap the latest consensus established by the JISSN (Journal of the International Society of Sports Nutrition).
+This highlights the benefits of taking carbohydrates and proteins together to enhance recovery of the muscles after resistance training.